FAIRplus/the-fair-cookbook/content/recipes/infrastructure/chemical-identities.md

 ### Record validation

-When generating InChIs, the InChI library may return several success states reflecting issues with the compound record in the SDF file, including: WARNING and ERROR.
+When generating InChIs, the InChI library (see {footcite}`Goodman2021InChI`) may return several success states reflecting issues with the compound record in the SDF file, including: WARNING and ERROR.
 This first script reports such issues:

 ```bash